 Attendance: Attendance in lecture and lab is mandatory.
 Occasional lecture quizzes may be given without advance warning or scheduling of the quiz.
 Students can be dropped automatically if she/he misses a combined total of 2 weeks without contacting the instructor and during the first 3 weeks of school if a student misses two lecture or labs without contacting the instructor the student can be dropped.
 Always inform the instructor ahead of time if you know you have to miss an exam.
 No make up exams will be provided.
 If you miss a lecture you need to read and summarize the chapter in the textbook before meeting with the instructor to discuss any problems.
-If class is cancelled notification will be provided by the Dean's office and through Blackboard notification.
 Students wishing to be added the course will only be added if space is available without exceeding the course cap.
 In order to be eligible to be added after the first meeting of the course only students who have attended every meeting since the start of the semester will be added.